Labour leader Ed Miliband addresses Durham Miners' Gala

 Mr Miliband praised the event as "a great North East tradition" and attacked the government, saying it had "lost a generation of young people".

 The last Labour leader to speak at the gala was Neil Kinnock in 1989.

-Conservative Party co-chairman Lady Warsi said Mr Miliband was using the event "to cosy up to his militant, left-wing union paymasters."'Rich and poor'
+Conservative Party co-chairman Lady Warsi said Mr Miliband was using the event "to cosy up to his militant, left-wing union paymasters."

 Mr Miliband received a warm welcome on the balcony of Durham's County Hotel ahead of his speech at the 128th Big Meeting.

 He watched some of the 80 or so miners' banners and around 50 brass bands parade past before making his speech at Durham's racecourse ground.

 He said: "Community.
 Looking out for each other.
 Never walking by on the other side.
 These are the value of the people of Durham.
 These are the values of the people of the North East.
 These are also the values of the British people."

 He listed some of the notable Labour politicians who have spoken before him at past galas, including Keir Hardie, Clement Attlee, Harold Wilson and Barbara Castle.